 Sweet Almond or Grapeseed Oil can be substituted for the Jojoba oil.

-Non-greasy Homemade Lotion can be achieved several different ways.
+Non-greasy Homemade Lotion can be achieved in several different ways.
 I am going to share 2 of those ways:

 - Homemade Lotion Recipe – Uses emulsification to create a creamy, lightweight lotion.